Roll20/roll20-api-scripts/MarchingOrder/README.md

 Be advised of the following gotchas:
 * You must have one of the selected tokens have either the 'black-flag' or 'flying flag' status marker.
 This is used to designate the leader of the formation.
 * Each new formation must have a unique name.

-### Stop Following

-To stop all the active marching formations, click the Stop All Following button in the chat menu.

-### Saved Formations

-Under this section of the chat menu, you can view the formations you have previously created.
-The formations each displayed in a boxed area with their name, a preview of the formation, and some buttons to either use the formation or delete it.
-The previews display the marching orders proceeding westward.

 #### Saved Formations -> Use